 [A time to weep and a time to laugh]

-When Robert stopped responding to my emails, I assumed that I’d offended him.
+Robert had stopped responding to my emails, but I assumed that I’d offended him.
 Why?
-Well, we weren’t in agreement on something, and I’d sent him an email explaining why I saw things as I did.
-I have no way of knowing if he even saw this email.
-Because Robert wasn’t a healthy man, Andrew did suggest to me that he may not be with us anymore, so I knew his passing was a possibility, but I was obsessing.
-I really needed that answer—closure, as we call it.
+Well, we weren’t in agreement on something, so I’d sent him an email explaining why I saw things as I did.
+I have no way of knowing if he ever saw this email.
+Because Robert wasn’t a healthy man, Andrew did suggest that he may not be with us anymore.
+I knew his passing was a possibility, but I was obsessing.

-I wasn’t even certain if the address I had for him was current.
-With his health being what it was, however, I doubted that he had moved.
-When I checked the tracking on the package we’d sent, it read that my parcel had been rejected; it was on its way back to us.
-Of course being that I’m way too insecure, I wondered if he was the one who rejected my package, but as I prayed for an answer, I had a feeling (or maybe I just really hoped) that my parcel would tell me exactly what I needed to know.
-I’m thankful that it did.
+Upon checking the tracking, I learned that our parcel had been rejected; it was on its way back to us.
+Of course, being that I’m way too insecure, I wondered if Robert was the one who had rejected it.
+After praying for an answer, I had a feeling (or maybe I just really hoped) that our package would tell me exactly what I needed to know.
+I was thankful that it did.

-It’s difficult for me to wrap my mind around the idea that he’s gone.
-Though I only knew Robert via email and messaging, he was never a virtual friend.
-He was just as real to me as any friend that you meet face to face.
-When you have health problems, as Andrew and I do, you’re stuck at home a fair bit, and when you don’t have any children to care for, your online community becomes your family, or at least that’s how it’s been for the two of us.
+I’m trying to wrap my mind around the idea that he’s gone.
+Though I only knew Robert via email and messaging, he was just as real to me as any friend that you meet face to face.
+When you have health problems, as Andrew and I both do, you can be shut in a fair bit, and when you don’t have any children to care for, your online community becomes your family, or at least that’s how it’s been for the two of us.